WhiskeySockets/Baileys/README.md

 ## Using the Legacy Version

-The API for the legacy and MD versions has been made as similar as possible so ya'll can switch between them seamlessly.
+The API for the legacy and MD versions has been made as similar as possible so you can switch between them seamlessly.

 Example on using the eg. version:
 ``` ts